cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 B calculates K = G.scalar\_mult_vfy(yb,Ya).
 B MUST abort if K is the encoding of the neutral element G.I (error condition).
 Otherwise B returns ISK = H.hash(prefix\_free\_cat(G.DSI \|\| "\_ISK", sid, K)\|\|CONCAT(MSGa, MSGb).

 Likewise upon reception of Yb, A calculates K = G.scalar\_mult\_vfy(Yb,ya).
-A MUST abort if K is the neutral element I.
+A MUST abort if K is the neutral element G.I.
 If K is different from G.I, A returns ISK = H.hash(prefix\_free\_cat(G.DSI \|\| "\_ISK", sid, K) \|\| CONCAT(MSGa, MSGb).

 Upon completion of this protocol, the session key ISK returned by A and B will be identical by both